dansmyers/Simulation/README.md

 ## How Do I Interpret the Honor Code?
 In the context of this class, my interpretation of the Honor Code pledge is that the work you submit for every assignment shall be your own original creation.
 This means that any item you submit must be written by you and you alone, or in an assigned group project by your group alone.
 Copying a complete solution from fellow class members, previous class members, books, or the Internet is a violation of this policy and will constitute academic misconduct.

+The use of online homework help sites such as Chegg or non-Rollins-approved tutors is **explicitly and brutally forbidden**.
+I will pursue the maximum possible penalty against any student who violates the Honor Code by purchasing plagiarized solutions to assignments.

 ## Official Syllabus Statements